Employee Pulse Surveys: How to Create One with a Strong Response Rate

 Our platform provides a set of features that enable feedback collection, employee pulse checks, giving public recognition to your teammates, measuring employee engagement index, and much more.

-Learn more about our tool or start a free trial to see HeartCount in action.
+Start a free trial to see HeartCount in action.